sgadkar2/crossmint-challenge/README.md

 Note: The application is configured by default to run on port 8080.
 You can change the port in the `application.properties` file.

-## Important Information: The main logic is in the `MegaverseServiceImpl` and `MegaverserApiClientImpl` class in ServiceImpl package.
+## Important Information: The main logic is in the `MegaverseServiceImpl` and `MegaverseApiClientImpl` class in ServiceImpl package.
 The configuration for the retry mechanism is present in the `AppConfig` class in Configuration package